CPR & AED Course CFR: Cardiac First Response

 - Use an AED safely

-- Recognise the signs of a heart attack and give aspirin to the patient
+- Recognise the signs of a heart attack and administer aspirin

 - Carry out a FAST assessment for a patient who may be having a stroke